clmarr/DiaSim/README.md

 The rules that make up a cascade are in the conventional sound change notation, that is to say, `A > B / C __ D`.

-More information on cascades can be found on this repository's wiki (CURRENTLY UNDER CONSTRUCTION).
+More information on cascades can be found in the file README.lexicon.md, and eventually will also be included in this repository's wiki (CURRENTLY UNDER CONSTRUCTION).

 ## Output data